 Therefore, one of the key things I talk to clients about with a major question being, “How are you going to create space to embed learning?”
 As Richard Bolden outlined in his chapter on leadership development, in the Gower Handbook of Leadership and Management Development, the essential elements of leadership development are reflection, practice, self-awareness, personal support, opportunities to apply learning and relevance to work.

 In their systematic review of 50 studies looking at the impact of action learning, Yonjoo Cho and Toby Marshall Egan identified different examples of reflective practice.
-I’ve depicted these in the sketchnote which is the header image for this post but here’s an outline of the six main approaches Cho and Egan found:
+Here’s an outline of the six main approaches Cho and Egan found:

 - Dialogue, problem exploration and systems thinking